nicksteiner/nisarhdf/README.md

 - Produce an accompanying `.vrt` field that makes it easy to import multiband products into Python (e.g., `rioxarray`) or GIS packages.
 - Downsample products (useful for large hi-res GCOV products).
 - Produce quickLook PNG files with `.vrt` for geospatial information.

+The [nisarh5toimageTutorial](https://github.com/fastice/nisarhdf/blob/main/Notebooks/nisarh5toimageTutorial.ipynb) notebook in the [Notebook](https://github.com/fastice/nisarhdf/blob/main/Notebooks) directory of this respository includes several examples of how to use this program.